tromp/cuckoo/GPU.md

 Less than one.

-cuda_miner.cu takes about 1.03 seconds to search one graph on the NVIDIA 1080Ti.
+cuda_miner.cu takes about 1.03 seconds to search one graph on the NVIDIA 1080 Ti.
 That's still 2.5 times faster than mean_miner.cpp on the fastest Intel Core i7 CPU, and according to nvidia-smi, the GPU was using 155W of power.
 I don't know how much the i7 was using, but it was likely more than 155W/2.5 = 62W,